 Pumpkin: The Basics

-Pumpkin is a squash plant that is native to North America.
-It comes in a variety of forms, yet not all should be added to your kitty's diet.
-(More on that in a moment) Let's first discuss why and how pumpkin is so beneficial.
+Pumpkin is a type of squash plant that is native to North America.
+It comes in a variety of forms, yet not all should be added to your kitty's diet (More on that in a moment).
+Let's first discuss how pumpkin is so beneficial.

 Dietary fiber is made up of two main types: soluble fiber and insoluble fiber.
 Foods that are rich in fiber (such as pumpkin) have both soluble and insoluble fiber components.

 What is Soluble Fiber

 Soluble fiber dissolves in water and is processed through the colon.
 Soluble fiber is known to help with weight management as it lowers fat absorption.
 It also lowers cholesterol, stabilizes blood sugar levels, reduces the risk of cardiovascular disease, and promotes healthy gut bacteria.

 Pumpkin, of course, is a great source of soluble fiber but it isn't the only one.
 Other popular foods that contain soluble fiber include: